Jadeveon Clowney could barely lift his leg by end of 49ers game; could still return Monday vs. Vikings

 “Not at this moment I don’t,” he said of surgery.
 “Which is a good thing.”

-Clowney, though, said despite the treatment he received in Philadelphia that the injury is one that he will have to manage the rest of the season.
+Clowney, though, said despite the treatment he received in Philadelphia, the injury is one that he will have to manage the rest of the season.

 “Yeah, they know that,” Clowney said of the Seahawks.
 “It’s something we know about.
 Got to finish this season strong.”